alex-ctms/Open-Trivia/README.md

 ## ✅ Epic 1 — Authentication & User Management
 *Focus: auth service, roles, admin console.*

-- [ ] Allow users to reset passwords
+- [X] Allow users to reset passwords
+    - [ ] Need to connect to email server to send token to users.
+(Dev environments only atm)
-- [ ] Allows admin to reset user password
+- [X] Allows admin to reset user password
-- [ ] Allow admin to see all users
+- [X] Allow admin to see all users
 - [ ] You should only be able to report/suggest when signed in as a User/Admin
 - [ ] Record anonymous users on the backend, don't display their stats on the leaderboard

 **Notes**
 - [ ] Add `isAnonymous` flag and exclude from public leaderboard queries
-- [ ] Role-based access for report/suggest endpoints
+- [X] Role-based access for report/suggest endpoints
-- [ ] Token-based password reset flow (time-limited, one-time use)
+- [X] Token-based password reset flow (time-limited, one-time use)
-- [ ] Audit log for admin operations (password reset, user views)
+- [X] Audit log for admin operations (password reset, user views)

 ---